Seifert69/DikuMUD2/README.md

 Back when this version was retired it was quite stable.

-I have not yet recalled how to make the first new player character into a level 255. :o)

 It may be that the Perry brothers release Diku III (Valhalla MUD) under LGPL too.

 -----------